 With this we muddled and stirred fresh mint, watermelon, strawberry and lemon juice with a touch of bitters.

 I use the muddlers to smash the fresh mint to bring out the flavor, they have many uses and there is more here: Muddling Around with Cocktails

 Great cocktails require three basic ingredients.
 Your booze, your fruit/juice, and what I call your accents.

 In this case we chose Vodka for our booze, a very nice one indeed from the rich prairies of Minnesota.
 That state and especially the city of Minneapolis is becoming quite the food and booze source with a lot of really great craft beers and abundant farm lands.
 Food and Wine just named Minneapolis their favorite food city for 2012.

-For our fruit we chose fresh watermelon and strawberies from local farms.
+For our fruit we chose fresh watermelon and strawberries from local farms.

-Our accents, which are what make cocktails really intersting were fresh mint from our own garden, lemon and blood orange bitters.
+Our accents, which are what make cocktails really interesting were fresh mint from our own garden, lemon and blood orange bitters.

 We then added several chunks of watermelon and three strawberries and mashed them down in the glass with our muddler to a very juicy pulp.
 This could be hard in a cocktail shaker.
 A blender could work but I like the pulp that hand muddler leaves.